-➤ Waivers of this requirement: students enrolled in our MD/PhD program or with a completed PhD in a scientific discipline from another institution do not have to do a science selective.
-They will do 20 weeks of unrestricted electives instead of 16 weeks of elective and 4 weeks of selective.

-Due dates: papers are due on the second Wednesday of a 2-week experience and on the third Thursday of a 4-week experience.
-Papers must be handed in both to the science supervisor and centrally to the Education office (we will set up a drop box or similar mechanism for these submissions).
+- ➤ Waivers of this requirement: students enrolled in our MD/PhD program or with a completed PhD in a scientific discipline from another institution do not have to do a science selective.
+They will do 20 weeks of unrestricted electives instead of 16 weeks of elective and 4 weeks of selective. - ➤ Due dates: papers are due on the second Wednesday of a 2-week experience and on the third Thursday of a 4-week experience.
+Papers must be handed in both to the science supervisor and centrally to the Education office.
 Presentations, research proposals, and assignments other than papers are due as determined by the course director.
 These must also be submitted to the Education Office when completed and no later than the last day of the rotation.